Transfer on Death Deeds in Montana

 A person can transfer Montana real property at death to one or more designated beneficiaries by signing and recording a TODD.
 The TODD must contain the name of the owner(s) who is making the TODD and a complete legal description of the Montana real property.
 All TODDs must designate one or more beneficiaries and contain a statement that the TODD is effective upon the death of the owner(s).
 The owner must sign and acknowledge a TODD before a notary public.

 If there is more than one owner of the real property, all owners must sign the TODD to transfer the entire property.
-An owner must record a TODD in the county where the property is located before his/her death or it has no effect.
-After an owner has recorded a TODD, he/she should store the document in a safe place.
+An owner must record a TODD in the county where the property is located before their death or it has no effect.
+After an owner has recorded a TODD, they should store the document in a safe place.
 A safe deposit box or a secure place in the owner’s home is an alternative.

 Montana Uniform Real Property Transfer on Death Deed Act, Mont.
 Code Ann. §§ 72-6-401 through 418.
 2019